vikash1976/b2b-ingestor/README.md

 # b2b-ingestor
-An attempt to build a sample CSV, TSV, XSL[X] file processor.
-Aim is to read the csv/tsv/xsl(x) file along with its provided schema as TSV.
+An attempt to build a sample CSV, TXT, XSL[X] file processor.
+Aim is to read the csv/txt/xsl(x) file along with its provided schema as TXT.
 Process and segregate valid and invalid records.

 Also aimed to have localized server logging using ***logback*** and ***cal10n***. ***Apache POI*** library is used to process XLSX.